• Skip to primary navigation

 Jump to Recipe

-In a season of overindulgence, let’s bring it back in for something a little healthier.
-You are going to love this Healthy Pumpkin and Beetroot Salad.
+In a season of sweets and desserts, how about something a little lighter and a little more green?
+You are going to love this Roasted Pumpkin and Beetroot Salad.
 It is pretty simple to make and so delicious!

 Why Make This Salad?